postmanlabs/labs-docs/v6/postman/sending_api_requests/interceptor_extension.md

 3. Update the Postman Interceptor Extension to v0.2.26 or above (chrome://extensions/ > enable Developer Mode > Update).

-4. Update Postman Canary to v7.1.1 or above.
+4. Update Postman to v7.2.1 or above.

 5. Open the console in Postman: View > Developer > Show DevTools (Current View).